bimedia-fr/architect-stompjs/README.md

 Add a `headers` object to configure connection properties see [stompjs connection](http://jmesnil.net/stomp-websocket/doc/#connection).

 #### queues
-Add a queues object to configure queues alias avaliable in you application.
+Add a queues object to configure queues alias avaliable in your application.

 ### Usage